how christophe chemin helped prada explore the complexities of womanhood

 In the end, she liked my long letter and its propositions so much, that not only did I do artworks out of them, but she found there a quite direct source of inspiration to design some of the clothes and articulate the collection.
 She also asked to AMO to create small video animations called Premonitions inspired by the universe described in the twelve texts I sent her.
 As time was running short, we decided I would focus on six months of the Revolutionary calendar: Germinal, Floréal, Thermidor, Fructidor, Vendémaire and Nivôse.

-Only one or two things, details she changed: on the first collage I sent her, called Germinal, she asked to the design team to remove from my picture male figures that were suspended into the trees.
-I have not really any explanations why these figures bothered her to the point that she had to remove them… And the visual of Floréal that I like very much, is so much zoomed in, that it is now hardly readable.
+Only one or two things, details, she changed: on the first collage I sent her, called Germinal, she asked to the design team to remove from my picture male figures that were suspended into the trees.
+I don't really have any explanations why these figures bothered her to the point that she had to remove them.
+And the visual of Floréal that I like very much, is so much zoomed in, that it is now hardly readable.